 4 benefits of finding a niche

-- Stand out from the crowd
+Stand out from the crowd

-- Understand your core audience
+Understand your core audience

-If you can find your niche, you can narrow down the audience for your products and services and make your marketing more targeted.
+If you can find your niche, you can narrow down the audience for your products and services and make your marketing efforts more targeted.
 Customers will know exactly what they’re getting from your business from their very first interaction, which can help you boost customer loyalty and even build a community around your brand.
 To do market segmentation and targeting well, you’ll either need extensive experience in the niche or a lot of time investment into market research.
 But we’ll dive into this tip a bit more later.

-- Boost your revenue
+Boost your revenue

 Settle into a small gap in the market and exploit it.
 If you’re the only one doing what you’re doing, you’ll have more opportunities to make new products that cater to your customer base.
-It’s also important to realize that starting your business in a niche market doesn’t mean you have to stay there.
-It’s really common for niche businesses to develop into larger businesses that cater to a wider audience as they evolve.
+It’s also important to realize that starting your business in a niche market doesn’t mean you have to stay there forever.
+It’s really common for niche businesses to cater to a wider audience as they evolve and expand.

 Focus your energy

 Research your competitors